 - Slightly loosen the top tension.

-- Use fine thread in the bobbin which will prevent birds nests in the bobbin area.
+- Use fine thread in the bobbin which will prevent birds nests from occurring in the bobbin area.

 Make a sampler